MRtrix3/mrtrix3/docs/reference/commands/mtnormalise.rst

 -  **-mask image** the mask defines the data used to compute the intensity normalisation.
 This option is mandatory.

+-  **-order number** the maximum order of the polynomial basis used to fit the normalisation field in the log-domain.
+An order of 0 is equivalent to not allowing spatial variance of the intensity normalisation factor. (default: 3)

 -  **-niter number** set the number of iterations. (default: 15)

 -  **-check_norm image** output the final estimated spatially varying intensity level that is used for normalisation.

 -  **-check_mask image** output the final mask used to compute the normalisation.
 This mask excludes regions identified as outliers by the optimisation process.

--  **-value number** specify the reference (positive) value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)
+-  **-value number** specify the (positive) reference value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)

--  **-poly_order order** the order of the polynomial function used to fit the normalisation field. (default: 3)

 Standard options
 ^^^^^^^^^^^^^^^^